 Contents can be created anywhere and at any time in the IoT network.
 The contents and the accessibility features associated with the contents must be provided at the same time.

-Accessibility features associated with a given content created by a ‘thing’ are required to be provided at the same time than the creation of that content.
+Accessibility features associated with a given content created by a ‘thing’ are required to be provided at the same time of the creation of that content.

 In an IoT environment, contents created by one source may be modified to a different format or combined with other contents during the delivery process.
 However, accessibility features associated with the contents must be retained along the delivery process.